 Studying Behavior Analysis at Simmons University

-We prepare students for a wide variety of professional paths, including service to individuals with autism and developmental disabilities, educational and clinical settings, industry, and private practice.
+We prepare students for a wide variety of professional paths, including service to individuals with autism and/or neurodevelopmental disabilities, and work in educational and/or clinical settings, industry, and private practice.
 Our faculty are skilled educators and leading researchers, with expertise ranging from experimental behavior analysis and verbal behavior to behavioral medicine and organizational behavior management.

-Department strengths include a focus on the science of behavior and a robust experiential learning program, helping students achieve professional success.
+Department strengths include a focus on the science of behavior and application across a variety of practice areas, and a robust experiential learning program, helping students achieve professional success and gain research experience.
 Students have access to excellent training opportunities in Boston’s world-renowned medical area and around New England.
 Within the College of Natural, Behavioral, and Health Sciences and Simmons University, we collaborate with colleagues and students in health, science, and the humanities, and we are proud to advance Simmons’ values of social justice, science, and practice for the social good.